LocateIT/misland-API/README.md

-# GEF API
+# MISLAND API

-This project belongs to the GEF Project.

-This repo implements the API of the GEF Environment.
+This repo implements the API of the MISLAND Environment.
 It implements the Scripts, Users and Executions management.

-Check out the other parts of the GEF project:
+Check out the other parts of the MISLAND project:

 - The Command Line Interface.
 It allows to create and test custom scripts locally.
-It also can be used to publish the scripts to the GEF Environment [GEF CLI](https://github.com/Vizzuality/GEF-CLI)
+It also can be used to publish the scripts to the MISLAND Environment [MISLAND CLI](https://github.com/LocateIT/misland-CLI)
-- The GEF core platform [GEF Environment](https://github.com/Vizzuality/GEF-Environment)
+- The MISLAND core platform [MISLAND Environment](https://github.com/LocateIT/misland-Environment)
-- A web app to explore and manage the API entities [GEF UI](https://github.com/Vizzuality/GEF-UI)
+- A web app to explore and manage the API entities [MISLAND UI](https://github.com/LocateIT/misland-UI)

 ## Getting started